 The accounting and reporting practices of the City conform to accounting principles generally accepted in the United States of America (GAAP) as prescribed by the Governmental Accounting Standards Board (GASB).
-Recently adopted statements had limited effect on financial statements for the year ended December 31, 2021.
+Recently adopted statements had limited effect on financial statements for the year ended December 31, 2022.

 Statement No. 83, Certain Asset Retirement Obligations: An asset obligation is a legally enforceable liability associated with the retirement of tangible capital assets.
 A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this Statement.
 This Statement establishes criteria for determining the timing and pattern of recognition of a liability and a corresponding deferred outflow of resources for asset retirement obligations.
-The recognition should occur when the liability is both incurred and reasonably estimable.
-As of December 31, 2021, management determined the City has no liability related to the standard.
+The recognition should occur when the liability is both incurred and can be reasonably estimated.
+Management determined the City has no liability related to the standard.